maid51play/butler/README.md

 You should be able to log in with the username `admin` and password `password`.

+## Butler App Architecture

+Our app architecture is documented in [our wiki][architecture-wiki].
+Please check it out to get a more in depth technical introduction to this codebase!

 ## FAQ

 **Q:** Can I fork this app for use in other maid cafes?